 - The 1995 novel The Sherwood Game by Esther Friesner is about a Cyberspace game featuring the Robin Hood characters; it gets complicated when Instant A.I., Just Add Water kicks in.
 (Though things don't get really bad until the Corrupt Corporate Executive shows up.)

 - The Abrafaxe graphic novel Mach's noch einmal, Robin! ("Do it again, Robin!", 1996) features an aged Robin Hood visually based on Sean Connery, his merry men, and his tomboyish daughter Marian.

-- The New Adventures of Robin Hood was a 1997-1998 live action TV series on Turner Network Television.
+- The New Adventures of Robin Hood is a 1997-1998 live-action TV series on Turner Network Television.
 It was filmed in Vilnius, Lithuania.
-The tone of the series resembled its contemporaries Hercules: The Legendary Journeys and Xena: Warrior Princess.
+The tone of the series resembled its contemporaries Hercules The Legendary Journeys and Xena: Warrior Princess.

 - Robin Hood - czwarta strzała (Robin Hood - the Fourth Arrow) is a 1997 low-budget Polish TV comedy that deals with the legend of Robin Hood in a Monty Python-esque way.

 - A French-accented "Monsieur Hood" makes a brief appearance on Shrek (2001).
 He tries to "save" Fiona from Shrek, until she lays some Waif-Fu on him and his Merry Men.

 - 2001 saw the release of Disney's made-for-television movie Princess of Thieves with a 15-year-old Keira Knightley as Gwyn, Robin Hood's daughter.
 Entertaining but average, the story kept certain aspects of the traditional legends (the archery tournament, the rescue of imprisoned outlaws) and simply cast Gwyn as the main character in these events.